fmenabe/python-clg/README.rst

 ~~~
   * Rewrite module for matching at best ``argparse``.
   * Allow bultins.
-  * Remove compatibility to python2.6 (because of dict comprehension).
+  * Drop compatibility to python2.6 (because of dict comprehension).

 0.5
 ~~~